Send us a request to get programming information

 - The private owners of the equipment in use and the administrators for the system wish to to maintain a clean, welcoming system for all users.
 There are a few ground rules with what is and what’s not allowed on the network.

-- Follow the FCC’s rules pertaining to the General Mobile Radio Service.
-Yes, you need a GMRS license to use this service, no, a ham radio license unfortunately does not grant you privileges to use GMRS, no, you can’t use GMRS repeaters under FRS rules.
+- Abide by the FCC’s rules pertaining to the General Mobile Radio Service.
+Yes, you need a GMRS license to use this service, no, a ham radio license (unfortunately) does not grant you privileges to use GMRS, no, you can’t use GMRS repeaters under FRS rules.
 The FCC’s rules for GMRS (47 CFR, Part 95E) are our policy, in addition to the following:

-- Don’t cause intentional interference to the system itself and those using it.
+- Do not cause intentional interference to the system itself and those using it.

 - Do not kerchunk.
 If you need to test your reception of the repeater and see if it’s still there throw out your call-sign to identify, such as: “[your-callsign] testing.”
 Listening stations are advised to not respond to ‘testing’ traffic unless asked by the station doing the testing or the call is for a ‘radio check’.

 Access Request Form